My Favorite Coffee Table Books (That I Actually Read)

 The Elements of Style

 Erin Gates, author of the blog by the same name, is one whose posts I rarely miss.
-She is an incredibly talented, and witty interior designer based in Boston whose style is influenced by traditional design but through a refreshed, modern lens.
+She is an incredibly talented and witty interior designer based in Boston whose style is influenced by traditional design but through a refreshed, modern lens.
 This first book of hers is part memoir, part design how-to taking you through each room of the home highlighting different projects of hers, and many of her own house (my favorite)!
 I feel that the way she creates living spaces is approachable yet elevated and I leaned on this book heavily when I first started putting together our home.
-Honarable mention to her second book, Elements of Family Style.
+Honorable mention to her second book, Elements of Family Style.
 Such great ideas!

 When asked about my most favorite movies, it’s usually a toss-up among one of Alfred Hitchcock’s.
 Who can forget the fireworks display on the French Riveria and around Grace Kelly’s neck in To Catch a Thief, or the eerie house on top of the hill in Psycho?
 This book gives fascinating insight to how carefully-styled sets and people add off-script dimension to each of his films.